 to re-sign Pujols.
 Furcal and Dotel command interest by the Cardinals, but they

 2B/OF Skip Schumaker, RHP Kyle McClellan.
 INF Ryan Theriot.

 All, in theory, could be non-tendered.
 McClellan is the most likely to dealt.
 Either Schumaker or Theriot won't be back, and possibly both.

 RHP Kyle McClellan, who moved back

 to the bullpen when

 RHP Adam Wainwright is

 expected to go to Jupiter,

-LF Matt Holliday might need his right hand, injured twice late in the season, attended
+LF Matt Holliday might need his right hand, injured twice late in the season, attended to.